-The increase of \$1.0 million was primarily attributable to new customers and expansions of existing customer coverage areas, offset by the effect of COVID-19 related delays in deploying contracted miles and contract renewals with certain customers.
-We went live with 76 net new square miles since June 30, 2019.
+The increase of \$1.4 million was primarily attributable to new customers and expansions of existing customer coverage areas, partially offset by a normal rate of customer attrition as well as the effect of COVID-19 related delays in deploying contracted miles and contract renewals with certain customer.
+We went live with 62 net new square miles since September 30, 2019.